shubinternet/manager/README.md

 - Not learning from mistakes.
 - Not having the will to apply what we learn from mistakes.
 - Making a habit of crisis.
 - Not having a plan.
-Or ten plans.
+And a backup plan.
+And a backup plan for that plan.
+- Letting technical debt fester.

 ### What Boxes Do I Fit Into?